Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Discussion and Conclusion

 \section{Discussion and Conclusion}

+We have shown how to take a visualization framework targeted at large-scale AMR data and modify it to support interactive volumetric path tracing.
+The benefits of this are increased visual fidelity and improved time to first image.
+Volumetric path tracing seamlessly integrates complex lighting models.
+It also supports traditional models if the user desires not to focus on realism.
+Even in these cases, we still find path tracing preferable, as it enables smarter sample placement compared to ray marching, resulting in fewer samples needed for volume-rendered images.
+We contribute the first framework plus acceleration structures optimized for volume path tracing native AMR data on GPUs with ray tracing hardware.

-Extinction coefficients of non-trivial volume densities usually vary in space, and the associated local majorant extinctions to traverse the volume with the minimum number of samples usually have an irregular spatial arrangement.
-AMR hierarchies deliberately focus their less uniform structures in regions where the entropy of the data is high and consequently the extinction varies a lot.
+The base operation performed by a volumetric path tracer is free flight distance tracking, which requires routines to obtain extinction and majorant estimates for local regions.
+The local majorant extinctions to traverse the volume with the minimum number of samples usually have an irregular spatial arrangement.
+AMR hierarchies already focus their less uniform structures in regions where the entropy of the data is high and consequently the extinction varies a lot.
 One might therefore intuitively assume that the AMR hierarchy would be the best possible majorant traversal data structure.

-We have shown that grid-based data structures often do a much better job, because they allow us to better control the space an average ray will traverse through the density.
-Incoherent rays that traverse an acceleration data structure to obtain a spatial partition with a local majorant and then only take a single sample from that partition cannot possibly amortize the cost of performing the traversal in the first place; using an acceleration structure, in this case, is counterproductive.
-With real-world AMR data, very small spatial domains that cover only single or very few cells unfortunately provoke this exact situation.

-On the other hand, the same data structures (bricks, ABRs, etc.) \emph{ideally} cover many same-level cells, regardless of the cell \emph{values} that we derive the extinction from.
-Very large regions of space with varying extinctions are the exact opposite of what one would consider an optimal majorant data structure.

-The fact that in all but a few cases, grids form a viable if not superior alternative to storing local majorants along with the original hierarchy of active brick regions (ABRs) is significant: when using a grid, we first have to traverse the majorant data structure to obtain a majorant, and then again use BVH traversal to reconstruct the data value; whereas, when using ABRs, we only trace a single ray into the hierarchy and can reconstruct the sample from the ABR directly.
-This indicates that ABR majorants are inferior to a point where, but in a few cases, it is the better option to traverse two rays instead of one, but subsequently taking fewer samples overall.
+However, our experiments show that the task of finding majorants for this kind of data is more complicated.